5 Reasons why a Plastic Screw is Sometimes the Better Choice

 Manufacturing plastic in a variety of colors does not add considerable cost to your product: This makes your product more attractive to the consumer and increases sales potential.
 This is especially true for household and office decor items.

 Some plastics are UV resistant.
 If your product will endure extended periods of sun exposure like a water sprinkler or a deck chair: UV rays will erode the finish.
 This may cause a change in the color of the material, and cause damage.
 Plastic screws made from UV resistant material will help to avoid this type of damage, therefore the product may last more than one summer.

-Plastic screws are less expensive.
+Plastic screws are less expensive, as many use injection molding instead of die casting.
 This is a major consideration when calculating the cost of manufacturing any product.
 You do not want to lose a product order to the competition because of a lower price when plastic screw will not sacrifice quality.